Leopards & Lions, Zambia

 There would be little left the following day, but we came back to the general area to see what else we might find, and found the group of giraffe nibbling on leaves before collecting in a group on the other side of the track from the dead giraffe.
 Malenga explained that they mourn the loss of one of their group.
 We left them to do this without our 4WDs and cameras disturbing them.

-The following morning, we left at 6:30am straight after breakfast, to drive to Kapamba Bush Camp, where we stayed for 2 nights to explore the area.
+The following morning, we left at 6:30am straight after breakfast, to drive to Kapamba Bush Camp, where we stayed for two nights to explore the area.
 Since this is also a game drive, we would stop to watch and photograph anything of interest and of course for morning tea as well, always in a beautiful location along the river or deep in the bush.

 And wow, what a start to the day!
 As we left the Lodge, Malenga drove a little faster than usual on the main road, suggesting that he knew something might be visible, but he wasn’t telling us what it was.